SBUTextbook/SBUTextbook.github.io/README.md

 * #### **Please contribute!** If you have a textbook that isn't listed here, please consider submitting it.
 The preferred method is to use <a href="https://form.jotform.com/82298286578274">this form</a> to submit it.
 Sometimes the form will run out of storage space; if that's the case, you can email the pdf to stonybrook.textbooks[at]gmail[dot]com or send a link to it to u/SBUTextbooks on reddit.
 <!--If you have a digital copy of a textbook not listed here, a solutions manual, or a comprehensive study guide, please submit it!
 See [here](contributing) for instructions.-->

-## Update (10/12/18)
-*  More books were taken down from MEGA, mostly the same ones that were taken down before.
-A solution is being worked on.

 ## Jump to subject

 [AMS](#AMS) \| [ANT](#ANT) \| [ARH](#ARH) \| [AST](#AST) \| [ATM](#ATM) \| [BIO](#BIO) \| [BME](#BME) \| [BUS](#BUS) \| [CCS](#CCS) \| [CHE](#CHE) \| [CSE](#CSE) \| [ESE](#ESE) \| [EST](#EST) \| [GEO](#GEO) \| [HIS](#HIS) \| [HON](#HON) \| [ISE](#ISE) \| [MAT](#MAT) \| [MEC](#MEC) \| [MUS](#MUS) \| [PHI](#PHI) \| [PHY](#PHY) \| [PSY](#PSY) \| [SOC](#SOC) \| [THR](#THR) \| [WRT](#WRT)